maedbhk/MIT-Projects/mentorship/openmind.md

 title: Getting Started on Openmind
 ---

+> Example repo here is **healthy_brain_network** but can be applied to any github repo that uses a Pipfile or Conda environment

 ## First Steps
 * `ssh <username>@openmind.mit.edu` ## to log in to OpenMind
     * `ssh <username>@openmind-dtn.mit.edu` ## to access data transfer node